1839-1842 – Iowa City’s First Hotels.

 When Territorial Governor Robert Lucas announced on January 21, 1839 that Johnson County would be the home of Iowa’s new capital city, settlers began trickling in, joining with John Gilbert and the good people of Napoleon in securing land for themselves.
 Since Iowa’s only Land Office was in Dubuque at that time, pioneers would come here, stake out a piece of land, and build a temporary claim cabin (see pic below).
 Then, once the land was marked, the future owner would make their way to Dubuque, secure their land, and then return to begin their new life in Johnson County.

-Over the next few years, this double log-cabin – located on The National Road as it came into the north end of town – became Iowa City’s first “hotel/tavern” – where visitors to our fair community could have a roof over their head, a hot meal, a few drinks, and a place to lay their head.
+Located on The National Road as it came into the north end of town (see map above) – Allens – as it became known – was Iowa City’s first “hotel/tavern” – where multiple visitors to our fair community could have a roof over their heads, a hot meal, a few drinks, and a place to sleep.
 Sorry – no room service!
+City records indicate that all this became “official” when on October 9th, 1839, Allen & Andrews paid a $30 licensing fee, the newly-appointed city commissioners issued a certificate, and just like that, Iowa City had its first “official” hotel/tavern!
+Welcome to Iowa City!

 Here’s a look at L. Judson’s original map (1839).
 Two months after the surveyors planted their stake — on July 4, 1839 — this first map of Iowa City situated in Township 79 North, Range 6 West of the 5th Meridian, was signed and approved.
 Iowa City, as it was laid out on L. Judson’s map, was one-square mile, divided into blocks 320 feet square with lots 80 x 150 feet.
 Click here to read more about the early maps of Iowa City.